-Australia has provided and committed over $180 million in humanitarian assistance to Iraq since June 2014, including the $100 million three-year Iraq Humanitarian and Stabilisation Package (2017/18 – 2019/20).
-Australian funding helps provide food, medical services and protection to people in need, as well as stabilisation support to areas liberated from ISIL control.
+Australia has provided and committed over $200 million in humanitarian assistance to Iraq since June 2014, including through a multi-year humanitarian and stabilisation package of $116 million, since 2017.
+Australian funding helps provide food, medical services and protection to people in need, as well as stabilisation support to areas liberated from Da’esh control.
 See Iraq humanitarian response for more details on Australia's current humanitarian package.

-The International Monetary Fund estimates Iraq's economic growth to be around 2.8 per cent in 2019 and to accelerate to 8.1 per cent in 2019, with a projected rate of 1.9 per cent in 2024.
-But the country continues to be beset by post-conflict challenges (including high unemployment among displaced persons and immense reconstruction needs), as well as longstanding political and sectarian divisions.
+Iraq continues to be beset by post-conflict challenges (including high unemployment among displaced persons and immense reconstruction needs), as well as longstanding political and sectarian divisions; challenges that have been compounded by the effects of COVID-19.
 Sustainable economic progress in Iraq will depend on whether the Iraqi Government can improve internal security, rein in corruption and advance economic reform.

 Oil remains critical to the Iraqi economy.
 Iraq has OPEC's fourth largest crude oil reserves and is the world's third largest oil exporter.
 Oil accounts for around 88 per cent of government revenue.

-For more information on the Iraqi economy, please see our Iraq fact sheet [PDF 50 KB].
+For more information on the Iraqi economy, please see our Iraq fact sheet [PDF].

 Trade and Investment

 The Australian and Iraqi Governments remain committed to broadening bilateral trade relations.
-In 2007, Iraq announced the opening of an Iraq Trade Liaison Office in Canberra and the appointment of a senior trade official to Australia.
-At the same time, the Australian Embassy in Baghdad and Austrade continue to facilitate commercial links between Australia and Iraq.
+The Australian Embassy in Baghdad and Austrade facilitate commercial links between Australia and Iraq.